aabounegm/mws-restaurant-stage-3/README.md

 3- Or run `gulp --env production` which will run the same tasks and listen for changes, but in a production environment, which will minify JS and CSS.
 This is recommended for final testing before releasing.

 And then access the website on <localhost:8000>

+_Note: you will need to install GraphicsMagick if you intend to use the `imagemin` task in gulp_